SkyDocs/personalised-voice-assistant/README.md

 # Personalised Voice Assistant

-This is a multi-user personalied Voice Assistant, unlike Google Assistant or Alexa or Siri.<br>

-They tend to recognise only single user's voice and work on their commands only.<br>

-But this voice assistant can function for multiple users.
-Say 4 to 5 members.<br>
+A Single Personalised Voice Assistant for Multiple users.<br>

+Alexa listens to all and functions to their voice, but lacks the personalised results.<br>

+But this overcamed that issue.<br>
+	-> Functions on every ones voice.<br>
+	-> Gives pesonalised results when triggred to.

 ## Usage